brettschalin/factorio-min-resources/README.md

 On each tick, the queues are checked in the order listed above (only one is started on any given tick).
 If all of the task's prerequisites are `done()`, the task is started and marked as such.
 If a task is already running, we check if it's `done()`, and if it is, the next task is pulled off the queue.
 Some of the `character_action`s also need locations, but for the purpose of easier script generation they are not hardcoded anywhere in the Go code; we only ever build one of any given building so its name is used by the mod and the "real" location is found at runtime via the logic in `locations.lua`.

 `tasks.lua` can be modified directly, but an easier option is to use the Go command I've also provided.
-That allows you to define more abstract goals and it will do the hard work of turning them into actions to perform.
-The work is split into 4 phases, the last three of which are contained in `task.Optimize`:
+That allows you to define goals more abstractly (and handles defining prerequisite actions in an automated manner).
+It works in a couple of phases

-- Phase "0": define the tasks.
-This is done at the point the `task.New...` functions are called.
-For "craft" tasks, use the recipe data to add prerequisite tasks to craft its ingredients first (or mine ore).
-For "tech" tasks, research every prerequisite task and craft the science packs
+- define some Tasks using the provided functions (eg, `tas.Craft` or `tas.Tech`)

-- Phase 1: Tasks are ran in order with a state object. "craft", "build", and "mine" all affect the inventory, and if they alter the number of crafts required then the pass will reverse and remove any "extra" crafts/mines that happened earlier. "tech" tasks for technologies that are already researched will likewise be removed along with their requirement to craft the associated science packs.
-When I get to that point module bonuses will also be applied on this pass
+- create the dependencies using `task.Prerequisites().Add`

-- Phase 2: Tasks are ran again with a new state object.
-Abstract "craft" tasks are replaced with either handcrafting or (more likely) placing ingredients into a machine, waiting, and grabbing the result.
-This pass also takes into account mining fuel to power machines and batching the crafts to one stack of material.
+- create a `tas.TAS` and `Add` the tasks you just created.
+The returned error will tell you if the run is valid

-- Phase 3: Tasks are reordered so that actions can be done while waiting for something else to finish
+    * this works by (a) checking if prerequisites appear in the right order, and (b) performing the state transformations provided by each task and verifying that they're possible in-game

-After these optimizations are done, the tasks are converted to a lua formatted line and outputted to the new `tasks.lua`
+- call `tas.Export` to write the generated Lua code, which should replace `mods/MinPctTAS_0.0.1/tasks.lua`

 ### What modifications are made to the game?